-This Council is a defendant, (as are virtually all District and Unitary Councils), in proceedings brought by a group of Property Search Companies for fees paid to the Council to access land charges data.
-A second group of Property Search Companies are also seeking to claim refunds although no proceedings have yet been issued.
-The second group of Property Search Companies have also intimated that they may bring a claim against all English and Welsh local authorities for alleged anti-competitive behaviour.
-It is not clear what the value of any such claim would be against the Council.
+• This Council was a defendant, (as were virtually all District and Unitary Councils), in proceedings brought by a group of Property Search Companies for fees paid to the Council to access land charges data.
+This case has now been settled, however a second group of Property Search Companies are also seeking to claim refunds.
+All potential defendant authorities have signed a standstill agreement and reconciliation of these claims continues, with the hope that they will be settled outside of the Court without the need for proceedings